 Mexico: A COVID test or vaccination are not required for entry into Mexico.

 The full Inca Trail is currently open, but with limited permits for each day.
 Machu Picchu is open at full capacity.
+The hikes to Huayna Picchu and Machu Picchu Mountains are closed.

 We can help you arrange for COVID tests to be administered while you’re on your trip, in preparation for traveling from one country to another.
 The expenses of taking a COVID test are not included in your trip price, and will need to be paid locally.